pmelman/sequenceKmeans/README.md

 # sequenceKmeans
 This is a tool for performing K-means clustering on a set of protein strings.
 The scripts contained here can be used to transform a set of protein sequences into a set of feature vectors by using K-means feature learning.
 Multithreading is supported, simply change the value of ncpus.

-stringKmeans.py is a stand-alone module whose syntax is based upon the scikit-learn kmeans function.
+stringKmeans.py is a stand-alone module whose syntax is based upon the scikit-learn KMeans function.

 I have provided some sample data to demonstrate how it works.
 To run with default parameters on the sample data, type these commands: